charlesrosenbauer/Bzo-Compiler/README.md

 x`f
 Partial application of f; behaves like a new function with x applied to the last argument of f.
+Due to ambiguities arising from the type system, all parameters but the first one must be passed in this way.

 4 5`+
 Passing 4 into an addition function partially applied with 5.
 Returns 9.

-(a. b) 12`%+
+a b`12`%+
-Here 12 is applied to %+, a modular addition function.
+Here b and 12 is applied to %+, a modular addition function.
 This expression is desugared to (a. b.
 12) %+.

-a 2`12`%+
-A variation on the previous example using multiple partially applied parameters.
-This desugars to (a.
-2. 12) %+

-4`+
+(a. b) c`%+
 This code is not valid however.

-Bzo does not allow *true* partial application.
-The resulting function cannot be returned.
-All inputs must be provided inline.
-This restriction is due to function overloading / polymorphic tuples.
+a b c`%+
+Neither is this.
+Only one parameter must remain after partial application.

 ()